city

 A few main categories of goals might apply across your firm:

-Yes, valuable fee-earners should be encouraged and incentivized to increase their billed hours and collections rates.
+Yes, valuable fee-earners should be encouraged and incentivized to increase their billed hours and collections rates at law firms.
 But there are other types of financial law firm goals, and other ways of reaching them:

 • By increasing efficiency.
 Think flat-fee firms can only increase profitability by increasing their fees?
 Think again.
 Your firm can reduce its hours worked against your fee charged by increasing efficiency.
 Smokeball’s Law Firm Insights pull data from your automatic time tracking to show profitability by matter and fee earner, so you can understand your profitability and set goals to improve.